equilibriumdata/equilibriumdata.github.io/guide/noncritical.md

 ## Availability

 The IUPAC volumes may still be available in some science libraries but can also be obtained at relatively low cost from online / second-hand bookstores.
 The SC-Database was still being distributed by Academic Software until 2016-17 but is no longer available.
-Files result of metal queries can be found at: xxxx.
+Files resulting from metal queries can be found [here](/sc-database.html).